paren-thesis/paren-thesis/README.md

 With a passion for technology, I aim to develop software solutions that bridge the gap between the digital world and real-life experiences.
 I specialize in both **frontend** and **backend** development, allowing me to work on a wide range of projects, from Android app development to web platforms.
 My focus is on writing **clean, efficient code** while constantly learning and evolving.
 Let's create something amazing together! 🚀

 - 🤖 Check out this simple search space for nerds [nerdsRanch](https://paren-thesis.github.io/Nersh).
-- ✨ I am also working on this movie streaming site using github pages to host it [MovieWeb](https://paren-thesis.github.io/ViewVault).
+- ✨ I am also working on this movie streaming site which is been hosted using github pages [MovieWeb](https://paren-thesis.github.io/ViewVault).
 - 💬 Ask me about **Android app development**, **web development** (HTML, CSS, JavaScript, React), and **backend development** with **Java,SQL, and JavaScript**.
 - 🛠 I use **Git** and **GitHub** for version control and enjoy collaborating with other developers to bring ideas to life.
 - 🧑‍💻 I'm always up for a fun conversation, especially when it’s tech-related!
 - ⚡ Fun fact: I might look like a hobbit, but I bring full-stack magic to every project.

-<h3 align="left">🔗Connect with me:</h3>
+<h3 align=">🔗Connect with me:</h3>

 <p align="left">